aaronmarr/aaronmarr.github.io/_posts/2025-08-04-setting-up-fedora-for-audio-production.md

 ## Installing Bitwig

-Installing Bitwig on Fedora requires converting the official Deb package into RPM format so it can be installed on Fedora.
+Installing Bitwig on Fedora requires converting the official Ubuntu package into RPM format so it can be installed on Fedora.

 [Download Bitwig](https://www.bitwig.com/download/), use `alien` to convert the `.deb` package, then `dnf install` the resulting RPM package.